How to Become a Respiratory Therapist: A Comprehensive Guide

 Step 4: Apply to Accredited Respiratory Therapy Programs

-Once you’ve completed your prerequisites, it’s time to research and apply to accredited respiratory therapy programs.
-Selecting the right program is crucial for your future career.
+Once you have finished the prerequisites, start looking for and applying to accredited respiratory therapy programs.
+Choosing the right program is important for your future career.

 Applying to respiratory therapy programs